kathleenfwang/LeagueOfLegendsMastery/README.md

 ## Future additions:
 - refractor code made to compile champion name list so it is cleaner
+- sort the "no chest" champion list based on mastery points so players will have a better sense of which champions they can have a higher chance of obtaining a chest for
 - **Better styling!!!**
 - Data visuals
   - pie chart for no chest champions